Hanif-Ayoub/Genetic_Algo_With_JADE/README.md

 The genetic algorithm continues iterating through the selection, crossover, and mutation operations until a termination condition is met, such as reaching a maximum number of iterations or finding a satisfactory solution.

-## Project Structure

-The project is structured as follows:

-- `MainAgentGA.java`: This class represents the main agent that coordinates the execution of the genetic algorithm.
-It handles the population management, selection, crossover, and mutation operations.

-- `IndividualAgent.java`: This class represents the individual agents in the genetic algorithm.
-Each agent maintains its own chromosome, performs calculations, and communicates with the main agent to update its fitness.

-- `GAUtils.java`: This class contains utility methods and constants used in the genetic algorithm, such as population size, chromosome size, fitness evaluation, and mutation probability.

 ## Results and Analysis